FAQ

 Can I turn off map features (caution icons, or channel markers, labels, depth indications, and depth contours) independently from the tracks?
 Can I turn off all photos and just show the map?

-Yes, this is part of the conceived design of the map and functionality of your Navico unit (except for Elite units).
+Yes, this is part of the conceived design of the map and functionality of your supported Navico unit.
 See instructions for data display to turn on and off map features located in the “Categories” directory (Menu > Chart Options > View > Categories) FMT’s base map icons and map features may be found and turned on/off individually in the following listed directories that will expand and appear on the screen when you touch the grey arrow next to Point, Area, and Line:

 Point